learn-co-students/react-presentation-components-lab-noukod-000/README.md

 program runs, and users interact with it, we won't be able to predict what state our component is in.
-Obviously, many components need state -- because our are UIs are interactive -- but where possible it's good to avoid state entirely, as we will in the second component in this lab.
+Obviously, many components need state -- because our are UIs are interactive -- but where possible it's good to avoid state entirely, as we will see in the second component in this lab.

 ## DumberComponent